moinulhasan281/LabPerformance14-DCLP3/README.md

-Random Digit List Generator
-Welcome to this simple yet fun little Python script!
+Hey there! 👋
-It generates a list of random single-digit numbers where the first two numbers always add up to a target value you choose, and the rest are completely random.
-Great for practicing list manipulation, random number generation, and input validation in Python.
+This is a simple, beginner-friendly Python program I made that generates a list of random single-digit numbers.
+But here’s the cool part — the first two numbers in the list always add up to a number you choose (called the target).
+The rest of the numbers?
+Completely random from 0 to 9.

-✨ What Does This Program Do?
-Imagine you need a list of numbers like this:

-The first two numbers should add up to a number you pick (called the target).
+It's a fun little exercise to practice working with lists, random numbers, and making sure your program handles invalid inputs nicely.

+✳️ How It Works
+The program has a function called generate_list(target, length).
+You tell it two things:

+target — what the sum of the first two numbers should be.

+length — how long the final list should be (at least 2 numbers, obviously, because we need two numbers to sum up to something).

+If the input is invalid (like a length less than 2, or an impossible target sum), the program raises a friendly error message instead of crashing.

-The rest of the numbers in the list can be any random digits between 0 and 9.
+Once it finds a valid pair of numbers that adds up to your target, it randomly picks them and then fills the rest of the list with random numbers between 0 and 9.
+Finally, it prints the list.

-This program makes that happen.
-It also makes sure that the inputs you give make sense, and if not — it politely lets you know with a helpful error message.

-🚀 How to Use It
-📥 Requirements
-Python 3.x
-That’s it — no fancy external libraries needed.
-It uses Python’s built-in random module.

-🖥️ Running the Program
-To run it, simply open your terminal or command prompt and type:

-bash
+📜 Here’s the Full Code:
+python
 Copy
 Edit
-python your_script_name.py
-(Replace your_script_name.py with whatever you’ve saved the file as.)

-📌 Example Output
-When you run the program, you’ll see something like:

-bash
-Copy
-Edit
-Case#1 Output: 5 2 7
-Case#2 Output: 6 4 3
-In these cases:

-The sum of the first two numbers equals the target (like 5 + 2 = 7).

-The remaining numbers are randomly chosen.

-code:

 import random

 def generate_list(target, length):
     if length < 2:
         raise ValueError("Length must be at least 2")

+    # Create possible pairs of digits that add up to the target
     pairs = [(a, target - a) for a in range(10) if 0 <= target - a <= 9]
     if not pairs:
         raise ValueError(f"No digits found that sum to {target}")

+    # Pick a random valid pair
     first, second = random.choice(pairs)

+    # Generate the rest of the list with random digits
     remaining = [random.randint(0, 9) for _ in range(length - 2)]

     return [first, second] + remaining

+# Test Cases
 print("Case#1 Output:", *generate_list(7, 3))
 print("Case#2 Output:", *generate_list(10, 3))

-📚 How It Works (Under the Hood)
-The main function here is:

-generate_list(target, length)
-Arguments:

-target — the desired sum of the first two numbers.

-length — how long you want your list to be (must be at least 2).

-Returns:
-A list of integers that meets your conditions.

-Raises Errors:
-If:

-The length is less than 2.

-No possible pair of single-digit numbers can add up to the given target.
+📝 Example Output:
+bash
+Copy
+Edit
+Case#1 Output: 5 2 9
+Case#2 Output: 6 4 3
+In both cases, notice how the first two numbers add up to the target (like 5+2=7 and 6+4=10) and the third number is just random.

-💡 Why This is a Good Practice Project
+📌 Why I Made This
-This script is a neat little exercise for:

-Working with lists.

-Using random number generation.

-Practicing basic error handling.

-Understanding list comprehensions and simple algorithms.

-If you're learning Python, it's a great bite-sized project to play around with and tweak.

-📄 License
-Free to use, share, and modify.
-No credit needed — but if you improve it, I’d love to see what you come up with!
+I built this to brush up on:

+List comprehensions ✅

+Random number generation ✅

+Simple error handling ✅